jloughry/experiments/Benfords_Law/README.md

 ## Results

-Results of the analysis are shown in the figures:
+Results of the analysis are shown below:

 <table width="100%">
 <tr><td align="center">